Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 This Github page explains how to partially automate experiments generation on Qualtrics using `Python`.
 However, it does not adress Survey flow modifications.

 Programming perequisites : loops, read & write in a `.txt` or `.csv` file, regular expressions.
-Note that you may also use `R` or a similar programming language.
+Note that you may use `R` or a similar programming language instead of `Python` to achieve the same goal.

 *This page would not have been created without Matthieu Raoelison, who came up with this process in the first place.*